Wernher von Braun

 It was at the new U.S. missile proving grounds in White Sands, New Mexico that von Braun set about training and testing rockets for the U.S. military.
 For the next five years hundreds of captured V-2s were sent skyward carrying a multitude of payloads.
 Von Braun and his men were transferred to Huntsville, Alabama in April of 1950 to start development of an Army tactical ballistic battlefield missile.
 At the Redstone Arsenal, von Braun helped develop the Redstone missile.

 It was in Alabama that the Germans eventually gained their American citizenship.
 Soon, the space race with the Soviet Union created an urgent need for von Braun's help.
-America's first satellite was launched from a Wernher von Braun design, the Redstone-based Jupiter-C. Von Braun would eventually go on to head NASA and would see his visionary rocket, the Saturn 5, carry man to the Moon.
-Von Braun died in Alexandria, Virginia, on June 16, 1977.
+America's first satellite was launched from a Wernher von Braun design, the Redstone-based Jupiter-C.

 (CLICK ON THUMBNAIL TO ENLARGE)